 Quizzes.
-Since a large portion of each of our lecture meetings will consist of discussion, it's important to make sure that everyone is coming to the class prepared.
+Since a large portion of each of our lecture meetings will consist of discussion, it's important to make sure that everyone is coming to the class armed with a base understanding of the topics for that class.
 Before each lecture, you'll complete a short quiz on material from that week's reading and video prep segments.
 These quizzes will take the place of some of the points usually allotted to exams, which tends to help students' grades (though of course that depends on how much time you allot to the quizzes).
 You should also use them to help you assess on a weekly basis which parts of the material you're more and less comfortable with-come ask us questions in class or office hours on any topics you're unsure about!
+Although you may not work with other students on your quizzes, you absolutely may ask for help from your instructor or a TA... just be aware that due to a weekly Departmental meeting, we will typically not be available for help in the 2 hours just before class.